 The parliamentary committee handling the draft bill submitted their report on Dec 5th.
 Just a few weeks later, in time for the hectic holiday season, 173 of the bill’s amendments were dropped in order to get the bill rushed through before year end.
 One remaining amendment provided an out – but only if the backdoor solution created by a tech company would pose a systemic weakness.

-Many countries are worried that end-to-end encryption will destroy their ability to fight crime.
+Many governments are worried that end-to-end encryption will destroy their ability to fight crime.
 The reality is that spying on a country’s people is only one way to do so.
 It’s also one that poses its own serious security risks.

 “I believe the future of communication will shift to private, encrypted services where people can be confident what they say to each other stays secure and messages and content won’t stick around forever.”
 Facebook CEO Mark Zuckerberg